 High Altitude Simulation Testing

-Do you need supplemental oxygen to fly on an airplane?
-A High Altitude Simulation Test (HAST) is given to determine if someone needs supplemental oxygen during commercial flights.
 The standard order is for a simulated altitude of 8,000 feet, which is the same atmospheric pressure as the cabin of a commercial airplane.
 This is not a barometric chamber but rather simulating various altitudes.
-Other altitudes can be simulated (E.g. Aspen, etc.) if ordered by your physician.
+Other altitudes can be simulated (E.g. Aspen, etc.) if ordered by your health care provider.